-Park & Pipe: Refer to rule 3704 Cross: Refer to rule 5608 Snowboard Alpine: Refer to rule 6609
+Park & Pipe: Refer to rule 3704

+Freestyle Refer to rule 4014

+Snowboard Cross: Refer to rule 5608

+Snowboard Alpine: Refer to rule 6609

+Ski Cross: Refer to rule 7608
-2026.2.1 Interruption of a Competition or Training by the Jury

-- To allow for course maintenance - For unfavourable or inconsistent weather, security and snow conditions.

-- For other circumstances such as power failures, lift failures or other unforeseen situations - the times and durations of any interruption(s) should be announced immediately. - The competition will be restarted, as soon as the Jury determines that the work on the course has been finished and if the weather and snow conditions are such that a proper competition can be assured. - A repeated interruption of the competition ordered for the same reason(s) should lead the Jury to consider termination of the competition.
+- 2021.2.1 Interruption of a Competition or Training by the Jury - To allow for course maintenance - For unfavourable or inconsistent weather, security and snow conditions. - For other circumstances such as power failures, lift failures or other unforeseen situations - the times and durations of any interruption(s) should be announced immediately. - The competition will be restarted, as soon as the Jury determines that the work on the course has been finished and if the weather and snow conditions are such that a proper competition can be assured. - A repeated interruption of the competition ordered for the same reason(s) should lead the Jury to consider termination of the competition.

-2026.2.2 Brief Interruption
+2021.2.2 Brief Interruption

-- Each member of the Jury is entitled to order a brief interruption of a competition. - Refer to the Event Chapters for additional circumstances that officials may call for brief interruptions.
+- Each member of the Jury is entitled to order a brief interruption of a competition, which must be done in accordance of the rules for the Event.

-2026.3 Report
+2021.3 Report